jliang87/Real-Time/README.md

 Additional Questions

-The benefits of storing IP addresses in intergers rather than strings:
+The benefits of storing IP addresses in integers rather than strings:
    - Uses less storage
    - Faster lookup (removes the need for full-text search)
    - More efficient indexing (integer indices are faster than string indices)